Determinants of incidence and Hessian matrices arising from the vector space lattice: Acknowledgments

 \section{Acknowledgments}

 This paper started when the third author visited the Department of Mathematics at the University of Nebraska-Lincoln in April 2014.
 He is grateful to Luchezar Avramov for making this visit possible and for his hospitality.
+We are also grateful to the anonymous referee for his/her careful reading of our paper.

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}